-- Child labour: suppliers will not directly, or indirectly through their contractors or subcontractors, use child labour, and must have policies in place that prohibit the use of child labour.
-Suppliers will comply with the minimum employment age limit defined by applicable law or by ILO Convention 138, whichever is more restrictive; - Responsible recruitment: suppliers shall uphold professional, ethical, safe, secure and responsible recruitment practices with the intention of preventing unnecessary risk exposure, exploitation or unreasonable financial bonds being imposed on recruits.
+- 2. Responsible recruitment: suppliers shall uphold professional, ethical, safe, secure and responsible recruitment practices with the intention of preventing unnecessary risk exposure, exploitation or unreasonable financial bonds being imposed on recruits.
 Kraft Heinz abides by the "The Employer Pays Principle".
-As such, suppliers must ensure that individual workers and job seekers are not charged for their jobs and that the cost of recruitment should be borne, not by the worker, but by the employer; - Migrant workers: additional consideration should be given to protect migrant workers against additional vulnerabilities towards human rights abuses and exploitation; - 4.
-Forced or involuntary labour: Kraft Heinz prohibits the use of all forms of forced, bonded, indentured or compulsory labour, including prison labour, military labour, slave labour or any form of human trafficking; - Work hours, work week and payment of wages: suppliers must comply with all applicable laws and regulations regarding wages, overtime pay, benefits, leave and maximum working hours; - 6.
-Non-discrimination: suppliers shall not discriminate in hiring, contracting or employment practices including, without limitation, compensation, promotion, discipline, termination and retirement; - 7.
-Freedom of association and collective bargaining: suppliers shall recognise and respect each worker's freedom of association and rights to engage in collective bargaining; - 8.
+As such, suppliers must ensure that individual workers and job seekers are not charged for their jobs and that the cost of recruitment should be borne, not by the worker, but by the employer; - Migrant workers: additional consideration should be given to protect migrant workers against additional vulnerabilities towards human rights abuses and exploitation; - Forced or involuntary labour: Kraft Heinz prohibits the use of all forms of forced, bonded, indentured or compulsory labour, including prison labour, military labour, slave labour or any form of human trafficking; - Work hours, work week and payment of wages: suppliers must comply with all applicable laws and regulations regarding wages, overtime pay, benefits, leave and maximum working hours; - Non-discrimination: suppliers shall not discriminate in hiring, contracting or employment practices including, without limitation, compensation, promotion, discipline, termination and retirement; - Freedom of association and collective bargaining: suppliers shall recognise and respect each worker's freedom of association and rights to engage in collective bargaining; - 8.
 Land rights: suppliers must respect the land rights of women, indigenous people and local communities impacted by their operations; - Linguistic considerations: core documentation for employee rights, employment terms and safety considerations should be available in the host country/region's language.